By Jordan Whitfield 1 min read

 Hand Selection and Positional Play

 Hand selection remains vital throughout the tournament.
-Playing premium hands in early positions reduces risk, while in later positions, the range of playable hands can be expanded.
+Playing premium hands in Early Positions reduces risk, while in later positions, the range of playable hands can be expanded.

 • In early position, stick to strong hands such as big pairs and high-Suited Connectors.